jceminer/cn_gpu_miner/README.md

 The CPU part of JCE-GPU is the exact same than the CPU-only version.

+## Drivers

+Recommended drivers:
+* 15.12 for HD6xxx and HD79xx
+* 18.6.1 otherwise

 ## Warming-up

 JCE lets the OpenCL driver allocate computing power progressively, and does not push the card at max immediately.\